CJC Homepage

 Public Defender

 A Judge reviewed the charges against you and determined that there is probable cause for charges to be filed against you.
 Texas law allows for pretrial supervision and Texas’s Constitution even allows for pretrial detention in limited cases.
-The presumption of innocence is trial concept implying that the prosecution has the burden to prove that you are guilty.
+The presumption of innocence is a trial concept implying that the prosecution has the burden to prove that you are guilty.

 No. Probation is a sentence imposed after conviction.
 Pretrial Supervision is a condition of your release pending the resolution of your case and is in place to assist you in fulfilling your release conditions.